dmlisa200/log-analysis/README.md

-# log-analysis
+#LOG-ANALYSIS

+This is a log analysis project for Udacity Intro to Programming Nanodegree Program.
+It uses a python file to query a PostgreSQL database and answer 3 questions.

+This requires some setup.
+It uses Vagrant and Virtual Box.

+##DIRECTIONS TO START PROGRAM:

+\cd to the vagrant file, this is where the python file should be
+\`vagrant up` - starts vagrant
-log analysis project for Udacity Intro to Programming Nanodegree program This project uses Vagrant and Virtual Box cd to the vagrant file, this is where the python file should be vagrant up - to start vagrant vagrant ssh - to log into vagrant cd /vagrant - so you are in the vagrant file psql -d news -f newsdata.sql  - to load the data from the sql file so can query psql -d news   - to get into the news file so can query There are 3 tables inside the file and the problem is to answer 3 questions with queries to the database with python.
+`vagrant ssh`  - log into vagrant
+`cd /vagrant`  - so you are in the vagrant file
+`psql -d news -f newsdata.sql`  - to load the data from the sql file `psql - news`  - to get into the news file so can query `python newsdatadb.py`  - runs the python file

-run the python file  - python newsdatadb.py
-It returns answers to 3 questions in plain text
+There are 3 tables inside the file and the problem is to answer 3 questions with queries to the database with python.
+The tables are articles, authors, and log.
+Return the answers to 3 questions in plain text.

+##QUESTIONS:
+1. What are the most popular 3 articles?
+2. Who are the most popular authors?
+3. What day had errors over 1%?